jonwk/JohnWesleyK/README.md

  ### 🔭 I’m currently working on:
 - Academics for second year at [Trinity College Dublin](https://www.tcd.ie/) in [ICS](https://www.scss.tcd.ie/undergraduate/computer-science/).
 - Writing thousand of lines of code to make and test vhdl programs,
-- Improving skills on web developement to make my portfolio and few landing pages.
+- Improving skills on web developement to make my portfolio and few other interesting landing pages.
+- Trying to contribute to Open Source.
+- Understanding and looking into different aspects / fields of Computer Science.

 ### 🌱 I’m currently learning:

-- Improving skills in Data Structures and Algorithms.
+- Improving skills related to Data Structures and Algorithms.
-- JavaScript.
+- JavaScript and react.
 - flask and django in python.
+- Improving my Competitive Programming Skills.

 ## 🔧 Languages and Tools: